-Democrat Ralph Northam wins Virginia governor race
+Democrat Ralph Northam Wins Virginia Governor Race

 Gillespie said he favored leaving the monuments to Confederate leaders but adding relevant historical details.
 Northam had said the monuments should be removed and put in museums, with the decision left in the hands of localities.

-Trump endorsed but didn't campaign for Gillespie and attacked him shortly after his loss, saying the GOP candidate "did not embrace me or what I stand for."
+Trump endorsed but didn't campaign for Gillespie and attacked him shortly after his loss on Tuesday night, tweeting from South Korea where he is traveling that the GOP candidate "did not embrace me or what I stand for."

 Health care was the top concern among Virginia voters, with 37 percent citing it as the most important issue to their vote, according to the NBC News exit poll.